carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 192.168.0.3 /shared /usr/bin/iozone
 192.168.0.6 /shared /usr/bin/iozone
 ```
-Since the process needs to comunicate with the workers to run the tests and the original configuration uses RSH (currently depracated), it is necessary to force the use of SSH:
+Since the process needs to communicate with the workers to run the tests and the original configuration uses RSH (currently deprecated), it is necessary to force the use of SSH:
 ```
 export RSH=ssh
 ```